 Community, Growth, Friendship, Pride and Fun!

-Regardless of whether they attend camp in Vermont or Wisconsin, Akeela campers know that they are a part of something very special.
+Regardless of whether they attend camp in Vermont or Beyond Akeela, campers know that they are a part of something very special.
 Our camp mission and philosophy permeate everything that we do, from program design and activity instruction to cabin groupings and counseling strategies.
 Campers in both locations feel an equal sense of joy, belonging, accomplishment, independence, and connection.

 What makes Akeela unique is that we’re selecting a very specific group of children and immersing them in an intentional community that is designed expressly for them.
-Debbie and Eric Sasson, along with their year-round staff of directors work closely with parents and professionals throughout the camper application process, with the same criteria for both camp locations.
+Debbie and Eric Sasson (our Akeela directors) & Kevin and Kristin Trimble (our Beyond Akeela Directors)work closely with parents and professionals throughout the camper application process, with the same criteria for both camp programs.
 All of our campers are extremely bright, independent and well-behaved kids and teens who are eager to build meaningful friendships with like-minded peers.

 Selecting the Akeela location that works best for your family will not affect the level of care that your child receives at camp.
 All of our staff meets the same standards of experience, professionalism, attention to detail and sheer passion for the work that we enjoy together.
 The mutual trust and respect that campers develop with their counselors is the foundation from which they achieve such dramatic social growth in their short time at camp.
 Likewise, parents who entrust us with the care of their children can expect the highest levels of accessibility and open communication with all of Akeela’s directors and Senior Staff.

 While eating in a camp dining hall has a different feel from dining in a college food service facility, the end results are the same: all of our campers are well fed!
 It’s important to us that Akeela campers are empowered with multiple food options so that they can stay happy and healthy, regardless of their dietary needs and preferences.
-Aside from healthy, kid-friendly entrees at each meal, campers can always choose from an extensive breakfast bar in the mornings (cereal, bagels, yogurt, fruit and much more) and a variety of alternatives at lunch and dinner (including hamburgers, hot dogs, plain pasta, PB & J, salad bar, etc.) Both camps also have cooking staffs that are passionate about offering great meals to campers on special diets (including gluten and/or casein free, vegetarian/vegan, lactose intolerant, and of course food allergies).
+Aside from healthy, kid-friendly entrees at each meal, campers can always choose from an extensive breakfast bar in the mornings (cereal, bagels, yogurt, fruit and much more) and a variety of alternatives at lunch and dinner (including hamburgers, hot dogs, plain pasta, PB & J, salad bar, etc.) Both camps are also committed to offering great meals to campers on special diets (including gluten and/or casein free, vegetarian/vegan, lactose intolerant, and of course food allergies).

 Housing & Campus Setting